 Teaching & Learning

 We remain steadfast in our belief that every student can learn at high levels, even during a remote setting.
-During Remote Learning, all Treamis courses will continue to administer the same rigorous curriculum and hold the same high expectations for our students.
+During Remote Learning, all Treamis courses will continue to be administered in the same rigorous curriculum and hold the same high expectations for our students.
 The school offers core subjects Languages, Science, Math, Commerce and Humanities directly.
-It offers sports, arts and music lessons through CY’LEARN.

 Lab Classes: Lab classes (e.g., science, music, art, theatre) will involve different activities during the synchronous learning period.
 In some cases, teachers will conduct demonstrations or labs for students to view.
 Teachers will also use a variety of simulations, video footage, and interactive software to enhance the learning experience.